sonm/monfree/README.md

 ### Installation

-Installation files for MonFree audio sequencer (Android and Linux).
+Installation files for Monfree audio sequencer (Android and Linux).

 ### Linux (Snap)

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/monfree)

-The easiest way to install MonFree on Ubuntu, Debian, Fedora, and other distributions is via the Snap Store:
+The easiest way to install Monfree on Ubuntu, Debian, Fedora, and other distributions is via the Snap Store:

 ```bash
 sudo snap install monfree